 Base Salary: $120,000-160,000+ annually

-Interaction designers create the user interfaces you see when using Google products.
-They make sure websites and apps are fast, intuitive, and enjoyable to use.
+Interaction designers create the user interfaces for Google products.
+They ensure that websites and apps work quickly, are easy to use, and are enjoyable.

-You’ll work with product managers, engineers, UX designers, and researchers.
-It’s collaborative work that directly impacts millions of users worldwide.
+You will collaborate with product managers, engineers, UX designers, and researchers.
+This teamwork affects millions of users worldwide.

 - Strong technical skills